chalmerj/introcs-lecture-notes/devel/rst/milessimpledata.rst

 Comments on Miles Simple Data
 ===============================

 Miles Chapter 2 on Simple Data Processing is also well written.
+Start by reading through section 2.3.1, ending on page 38.
 As you *read it*, note the specific comments below.
 The chapter does not mention the Mono tool, csharp, which makes it very easy to test simple data operations.